Sharaabi: Soundtrack

 The music of this album is composed by Bappi Lahiri who won the Filmfare Award for Best Music Director.
 The song "Jahan Chaar Yaar" is inspired from Runa Laila's classic Bengali song "Bondhu Teen Din".

-Vocals supplied by Kishore Kumar (for Bachchan) and Asha Bhosle (for Prada).
+Vocals supplied by Kishore Kumar for Amitabh Bachchan and Asha Bhosle for Jaya Prada.
 Kumar won his 7th Best Male Playback Singer.
-Kumar was only singer nominated for that year for four songs from this album: "De De Pyar De", "Inteha Ho Gayi Intezar Ki", "Log Kehte Hain" and won for the song "Manzilen Apni Jagah Hain".
+Kishore Kumar was only singer nominated for that year for four songs from this album: "De De Pyar De", "Inteha Ho Gayi Intezar Ki", "Log Kehte Hain" and won for the song "Manzilen Apni Jagah Hain".